Already have an account? Sign In

 Enable your Cisco ASA router to send logs to a remote server over TCP.
 As this isn't enabled by default you will need to enable it, you can follow the instructions here to do so.

-- Download the Filebeat Windows zip file from the official downloads page.
+- Download and extract the Windows zip file.

 - Rename the

-- Run the following commands to install Filebeat as a Windows service:
+- Run the following to install as a Windows service:

 Now in the filebeat.inputs section of the config file.
 You need to enabe tcp input.